Editorial & Neutrality Standards

 - Evidence visibility: Pages link to methodology, review, and governance resources to show how decisions are made.

-- AI transparency: Machine-learning tools assist in preliminary matching, but final decisions are always human-verified.
+- AI transparency: Machine-learning tools may assist preliminary matching, but final decisions are human-verified.

 - Scope accuracy: Content avoids promotional framing and limits claims to evidence-supported statements.

-When evidence indicates a change in primary activity (such as product mix, revenue share, operational function, or M&A activity).
-A senior analyst reviews all reclassifications, applying the Classification Methodology.
+When evidence indicates a change in primary activity (for example, product mix, revenue share, operational function, or M&A activity).
+Reclassifications follow senior review under the Classification Methodology. - Has this editorial framework been used in academic or professional research?

-We use institutional authorship (“SICCODE Data Team”) with role-based review responsibility.
-All content and classifications are human-verified prior to publication.
+We use institutional authorship with role-based review responsibility.
+Content and classifications are human-verified prior to publication.